chrisfarnham/seefarblog/_sections/Resources.md

 # Always be learning

-When I earned my Novice ticket, before the internet, I was lucky to learn from my [grandfather, W1YTQ]({% link _sections/W1YTQ.md %}) and take some adult edu classes.
+When I earned my Novice ticket, before the internet, I was lucky to learn from my [grandfather, W1YTQ]({% link _sections/W1YTQ.md %}) and take some adult education classes.

 The internet hasn't made amateur radio obsolete.
 The internet makes learning and getting on the air easier than ever.